- Maintains GRASS Addons extensions in local GRASS installation.

 (with or without the https://

-For GitLab and Bitbucket, the latest source code in the default branch is
+For GitHub, GitLab and Bitbucket, the latest source code in the default

-and install a specific branch or release in this way (ZIP file mechanism
+specific release and install the archived code in this way (ZIP file mechanism

 will be applied).